hyeonjungko/fexr/README.md

 # fexr
 ### Foreign EXchange Rates
-View the latest currency rates.
+Web application to view the latest currency rates.

+Built with Python and JS
+Marked up with HTML/CSS
+Powered with Flask and SQLite3

 ## Update Interval
 All currency rates are updated every hour.

 ## TODO
 - historical graphs with each currency
+- animation to smoothen transition from homepage to results

 ## Supported Currencies
 Supports 168 different currencies around the world.